Diversity Programing

-Diversity and inclusion is essential to our UNM engineering programs because it allows our students to learn about each other, respect each other’s differences, and become more open-minded about problem-solving.
-Being able to address problems from a diverse and inclusive perspective, allows them to think about better engineering solutions.
-The fact that our students come from diverse backgrounds, also enables them to work together more effectively as part of a team, regardless of their differences in opinion or background.
+Making each individual School of Engineering (SoE) Lobo student feel seen and welcome is essential to our School because it allows our students to learn about each other, respect each other’s differences, and become more open-minded about problem-solving.
+Being able to address problems with a wide lens and accessible perspective, allows them to think about better engineering, computer science, and construction management solutions.
+The fact that our students come from a wide range of backgrounds, geographic locations, lived experiences, and regional histories, also enables them to work together more effectively as part of a team, regardless of their differences in opinion or background.

 We want to make sure our students receive the mentoring and adequate career development to help them succeed in their fields.
-The richness that students with diverse backgrounds bring to our programs is priceless and we value it.
-We do our best to continue bringing initiatives to encourage diversity and collaboration.
+The richness that each of our students with their individual cultural identities bring to our programs is priceless and we value it.
+We do our best to continue bringing initiatives to encourage broad considerations and collaborations.

 Additionally, the ESS Center was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in 2000.
 This is awarded for embodying excellence in mentoring underrepresented students and encouraging their significant achievement in science, mathematics, and engineering.